Three Australian coastal towns with a recreational lifestyle at heart

 Tuross Head, NSW

 Fishing.
 Surfing.
 Golf.
 Nature trails.
 On the NSW South Coast, Tuross Head ticks all of the sea-change boxes and adds a few in the process (it’s a whale-watching hotspot, for one).
-Nestled on the headland between Coila Lake and Tuross River, it’s a place where 2353 residents realise a recreational lifestyle filled with surfing at neighbouring Bingle Beach, reeling in bream in the river, playing nine holes at the Club Tuross golf course and hiking through the public parklands up the headland itself.
+Nestled on the headland between Coila Lake and Tuross River, it’s a place where 2353 residents realise a recreational lifestyle filled with surfing at neighbouring Bingie Beach, reeling in bream in the river, playing nine holes at the Club Tuross golf course and hiking through the public parklands up the headland itself.

 However, the bijou town is now a location to watch with the launch of Driftwood Shores, which hits the market this November.
 A new 10-hectare residential community offering blocks of land tucked between the Club Tuross country club and Coila Lake, where 80 new homes will have access to all the area has to offer.